isabella232/net-two-factor-auth/part2-building-ios-client.md

 }
 ```

-and in ValidationHelper.h add the method to the interface, also add a startValidation method
+And in **ValidationHelper.h**, add the method to the interface, also add a **startValidation** method

 ```objectivec
 +(ValidationHelper *)sharedValidationHelper;
 -(void)startValidation
 ```

 Now we have a way to access one and only one instance of the validation helper.
-Next lets a add a method that will start the validation process
+Next, let's add a method that will start the validation process

 ```objectivec
 -(void)startValidation